minio/docs/source/minio-cli/kes/kes-policy.rst

 .. mc:: kes policy

-The :mc:`kes policy` command performs non-persistent creation and modification of access policies on a MinIO Key Encryption Service (KES).
+The :mc:`kes policy` command temporarily creates or modifies policies on the MinIO Key Encryption Service (KES).
+The command can also list available policies and display their contents on the command line.

 All changes made by :mc:`kes policy` are lost when the KES server restarts.
 To make persistent changes to KES policies, add or modify the policies listed under the :kesconf:`policy` section of the :ref:`KES configuration file <minio-kes-config>`. :mc:`kes policy` supports